basecamp/api/README.md

 ```shell
 curl -u username:password -H 'User-Agent: MyApp (yourname@example.com)' https://basecamp.com/999999999/api/v1/projects.json
 ```
-_Never ask a user of your application for their username, password!_
+_Never ask a user of your application for their username or password!_

 You're free to use your own username & password to access your own account and to get started with the API.
 OAuth 2 is a simple protocol, but it's yet another speed bump to getting an integration off the ground.

+Your HTTP client software includes built-in support for HTTP Basic authentication.
+Just provide your username and password.

 API Key
 -------